 These easy vegan quinoa burgers are seriously the best veggie burgers ever.
 They're delicious, simple to make, and loaded with flavor & plant-based protein.
-They're a perfect option for meal prep, a quick weeknight dinner, meatless Mondays, or your next backyard cook out!
+They're a perfect option for meal prep, a quick weeknight dinner, meatless Mondays, or your next backyard cookout!

 I feel like homemade veggie burgers get a bad rep because they notoriously fall apart.
 Luckily, these don't!
 These quinoa patties can be baked, pan-fried, air-fried, or even grilled.